How being a governor means I can act as a strong critical friend

 Essex Partnership University NHS Foundation Trust

 John Jones is a governor at Essex Partnership University NHS Foundation Trust.
-He is the mental health services representative on the Governor Advisory Committee (GAC).
+He was the mental health services representative on our now-defunct Governor Advisory Committee (GAC).

 What made you become a governor?